svanheule/icecube-display/doc/main.md

 been developed over time.
 These displays use an (RGB) LED to represent a single DOM or a cluster of DOMs.
 Detection time is usually mapped to color, and the amount of light detected is mapped to brightness.
-This documentation accompanies the firmware that has been written to drive the displays built at Ghent University.
+This documentation accompanies the firmware was originally written to drive the displays built at Ghent University, and serves to provide details on how to implement new displays in the same framework.

-## Display electronics ##
+## Display electronics and firmware
 To simplify the LED driving, the displays use RGB LED packages that include a driver and serial communications such as the WS2812B or APA102.
 These are then driven in turn by a microcontroller that also sports a USB port to provide